flyteorg/flyte/docs/deployment/configuration/performance.rst

 .. tip:: Before getting started, it is always important to measure the performance.
 Flyte project publishes some grafana templates as described in - :ref:`deployment-configuration-monitoring`.

-The video below contains an overview of the Flyte architecture, what is meant by "performance", details of one loop in FlytePropeller, and a demo of the Grafana Labs dashboard.

-..  youtube:: FJ-rG9lZDhY

 Introduction
 ============